lenmus/lomse/examples/README.md

 - x11 = For Linux with X11, e.g.: *tutorial-1-x11*.
 - win = For Microsoft Windows, e.g.: *tutorial-1-win*.

-Folder *wxMidi* contains the sources for the wxMidi package, that is used in some tutorials and samples for MIDI playback.
+Folder *wxMidi* contains the sources for the wxMidi package.
+It is used in some tutorials and samples, for MIDI playback.

 This is a summary of available tutorials and sample code:
 ```